Alert !

 What is malignant melanoma?

-Skin Cancer Melanoma La Mesa CA Melanoma is a type of skin cancer that originates in the melanocytes.
-It's called malignant melanoma or cutaneous melanoma, and these tumors are often black or brown because the cancerous cells still contain melanin, though some may be pink, tan or white.
+Melanoma is a type of skin cancer that originates in the melanocytes.
+It’s called malignant melanoma or cutaneous melanoma, and these tumors are often black or brown because the cancerous cells still contain melanin, though some may be pink, tan or white.

 Malignant melanoma may present as a changing mole, sore, bump or rash that scabs over, flakes or bleeds but doesn't heal.
 Late-stage melanoma may spread to the organs and cause death, but the cancer is highly treatable when diagnosed and treated early.